For those of us who are working from home right now, it can be hard to stay on track. Here are some handy tips for ways to help you stay motivated.

 Write down all your projects and tasks in priority order.
 Plus, who doesn't love crossing things off a list at the end of the day?

 Set yourself deadlines

 Easily distracted by household chores and Netflix?
 Deadlines are an absolute must.
 Set them and stick to them.

-As for rewards, there's nothing wrong with interspersing your day with downtime (perhaps a quick walk or a short exercise class) – it'll help keep you motivated and on track.
+As for rewards, there's nothing wrong with interspersing your day with downtime (perhaps a quick walk or home workout) – it'll help keep you motivated and on track.

 Limit social media

 Refreshing your Twitter or Facebook feed every two minutes?
 When it's work time, try to restrict your social media usage.
 Turn off all social media notifications and remove them from your desktop - it's an easy way to stay focussed.

 If you can work without WIFI, try turning it off while you work.
 If not, check out clever new apps like Forest